How To Sleep With Anxiety: 3 Soothing Things That Help

-These are my tried-and-true tips on how to sleep well with anxiety!
+These are my tried-and-true tips on how to sleep with anxiety!

-Sleeping comfortably when you’re highly anxious is hard, but it’s so much easier when you have the right equipment and a self-soothing mindset.
+Sleeping comfortably when you’re anxious is hard, but it’s so much easier when you have the right equipment and a self-soothing mindset.

 Always remember that anxiety is not a permanent thing.
 It tends to come and go at waves.